avidiella/avidiella/README.md

 # About me

-Hi and welcome! 😊 </br> My name is Anna, and I am a B.Sc. in Psychology, M.Sc. in Research in Behavior and Cognition and M.Sc.
-In Data Science.</br>
+Hi and welcome! 😊 </br> My name is Anna, and I am a B.Sc. in Psychology, M.Sc. in Research in Behavior and Cognition, and M.Sc. in Data Science.</br>

 ## 💭 What are my interests?
 🐒 Research in primate behavior, conservation and welfare.</br>